Accelerated Master’s degree programs

 Pursue a master’s degree in less time and with less financial commitment.

-Designed for the dedicated and driven Fulton Schools student, accelerated 4+1 programs combine advanced undergraduate course work with graduate course work, enabling students to earn both a bachelor’s and master’s degree within five years.
+Designed for the dedicated and driven Fulton Schools student, Accelerated Master’s programs combine advanced undergraduate coursework with graduate coursework, enabling students to earn both a bachelor’s and master’s degree within five years.

-The accelerated 4+1 degree program offers our top undergraduate students the flexibility to begin taking classes toward their master’s degree during their senior year of undergraduate studies.
-You can use six credit hours towards both your bachelor’s and master’s degrees to shorten the time it takes to earn a master’s degree.
+The Accelerated Master’s degree program offers our top undergraduate students the flexibility to begin taking classes toward their master’s degree during their senior year of undergraduate studies.
+You can use six credit hours towards both your bachelor’s and master’s degrees and reserve up to an additional six hours to count towards your master’s degree to shorten the time it takes to earn a master’s degree.

-The MS in Construction Management requires one of the following: 24 hours of coursework and six hours of thesis, 27 hours of course work and three hours of applied project, or 30 hours of coursework and a written comprehensive exam.
+The MS in construction management requires one of the following: 24 hours of coursework and six hours of thesis or 27 hours of coursework and 3 hours of applied project.
+The MSE in construction engineering requires 30 hours of coursework and a comprehensive exam.

 - 90 credit hours completed towards a bachelor’s degree